Associate of Arts in Early Childhood Education

 - Demonstrate knowledge of a wide range of early childhood education instructional strategies and behavioral techniques to address the developmental needs of various ages of young children in a structured setting

 - Identify knowledge of the unique needs of special learners and adapt curriculum and instruction to meet these needs

 - Identify the stages of language, physical and social development in children ages birth to eight

 Your Courses in Early Childhood Education

-Take the first step toward breaking into the world of childcare when you embark on your Associate of Arts in Early Childhood Education.
-Within this 67-credit program, you'll complete general education requirements that you may then transfer toward a Bachelor's degree with Ashford University.
+Take the first step toward breaking into the world of childcare when you embark on your associate degree in early childhood education.
+Within this 67-credit program, you'll complete general education requirements that you may then transfer toward a Bachelor's degree of your choice, where you can continue your studies with a bachelor’s in early childhood education, or any additional Bachelor’s degree program with Ashford University.